Clarence King: Fortieth Parallel Survey and diamond hoax discovery

+Beliefs and views

+King grew up in the North and his grandmother, Sophia Little, influenced his views on slavery.
+She would not eat fruits and other Southern grown products because they were grown with slave labor.
+Because of this, King was against slavery and African American injustice.
+While at Yale, he was known as an enthusiastic abolitionist and had lots of rage against the Confederates.
+He aligned with the militant anti-slavery advocate Wendell Phillips.
+King even considered joining the war efforts to fight for his beliefs.
+By the time King graduated, he had returned to his pacifist ways and renounced his anger against the South.
+He decided that he would help the nation by exploring and mapping the West for his fellow Americans to later live.

+King was known to be an avid thinker and daydreamer.
+Because of this, he had many views on art and science.
+He couldn't ever decide if he was an artist or scientist, because he thought geology had both art and science involved with it.
+King seemed to embrace that the two were intertwined and learned about the art of science and the science of art.
+In his scientific reflections, he would vividly explain natural things that he encountered in his adventures in an artistic manner, blending the two subjects together.
+King wanted people to admire the beauty of his findings of the land in the West.
+He didn't like when the mountains and plains were described as dull or bland.
+King respected nature and thought it to be the key to science and art.

 Common law marriage and passing as African-American

 King spent his last thirteen years leading a double life.
-In 1887 or 1888, he met and fell in love with Ada Copeland, an African-American nursemaid and former slave from Georgia, who had moved to New York City in the mid-1880s.
-As miscegenation was strongly discouraged in the nineteenth century, and illegal in many places, King hid his identity from Copeland.
+In 1887 or 1888, he met and fell in love with Ada Copeland, an African-American nursemaid and former enslaved woman from Georgia, who had moved to New York City in the mid-1880s.
+As interracial marriage was strongly discouraged in the nineteenth century, and illegal in many places, King hid his identity from Copeland.
 Despite his blue eyes and fair complexion, King convinced Copeland that he was an African-American Pullman porter named James Todd.

 The two entered into a common law marriage in 1888.
-Throughout the marriage, King never revealed his true identity to Ada, pretending to be Todd, a Black railroad worker, when at home, and continuing to work as King, a White geologist, when in the field.
+Throughout the marriage, King never revealed his true identity to Ada, pretending to be Todd, a Black railroad worker, when at home, and continuing to work as King, a white geologist, when in the field.
 Their union produced five children, four of whom survived to adulthood.
-Their two daughters married White men.
-Their two sons served, classified as Black during World War I. King finally revealed his true identity to Copeland in a letter he wrote to her while on his deathbed in Arizona.
+Their two daughters married white men.
+Their two sons served, classified as black, during World War I. King finally revealed his true identity to Copeland in a letter he wrote to her while on his deathbed in Arizona.